SigNoz

 Instrument your LangChain Python application

-To capture detailed telemetry from LangChain without modifying your core application logic, we use OpenInference, a community-driven standard that provides pre-built instrumentation for popular AI frameworks like LangChain, built on top of OpenTelemetry.
+To capture detailed telemetry from LangChain/LangGraph without modifying your core application logic, we use OpenInference, a community-driven standard that provides pre-built instrumentation for popular AI frameworks like LangChain, built on top of OpenTelemetry.
 This allows you to trace your LangChain application with minimal configuration.

 Check out detailed instructions on how to set up OpenInference instrumentation in your LangChain application over here.